Turkish prime minister says five Turkish Airlines crew rescued from Mali hotel

-ANKARA (Reuters) - Turkish Prime Minister Ahmet Davutoglu said on Friday five out of seven Turkish Airlines (THYAO.IS) crew members were rescued from a luxury hotel attacked by gunmen in Mali’s capital, Bamako.
+ANKARA, Nov 20 (Reuters) - Turkish Prime Minister Ahmet Davutoglu said on Friday five out of seven Turkish Airlines crew members were rescued from a luxury hotel attacked by gunmen in Mali’s capital, Bamako.

 Davutoglu also told reporters authorities were in contact with the two other crew members, who work for the state carrier, Europe’s fourth-largest airline.